Chrismarsh/CRHM-tools/README.md

 A python distribution such as [Enthought Python](http://www.enthought.com/products/epd.php) installs all the prerequisits.

+Only tested with x64 python, but should work with x86.

+Tested on Win7x64 and OSX 10.7

 Usage
 ==========
 - Load 'Primary Landclasses' via file menu or right-clicking the treeview